jwweii/fsphunter/README.md

 `output = pl.tx_to_genome(list_to_r=list_to_r).get_gn_coordinate()`

 ### Batch Retrieval of Transcript Coordinates for Multiple Peptides
-By using pandas, the transcript coordinates can be obtained in bulk as following codes:
+By using pandas, the transcript coordinates can be obtained in bulk with following codes:
 ` for index, row in df.iterrows():`
   `   enst_id = row['tx']`
   `   peptide = row['peptide']`